mmchenry/schooling_experiments/README.md

     * "experiment_log.csv" - *Experiment catalog, downloaded from google sheets.*
     * "data"
         * "raw" - *Directory holding the data generated from the videos by TRex.*
+        * "settings" - *Directory holding the settings files used by TRex.*
     * "video"
         * "raw" - *Directory holding the recordings from pilot experiments.*
         * "compressed" - *Code will generate compressed mp4 videos here.*